ffeelliiggoo/Azure-static-site/README.md

-# Felipe Gonzalez resume hosted in Azure Storage: https://felipegcdnep.azureedge.net/
+# Felipe Gonzalez resume hosted in Azure Storage
 I built this page as part of the Cloud Guru Azure Resume Challenge, leveraging Azure's powerful ecosystem to deploy a fully functional static website.
 By integrating Functions, Azure Storage for hosting and Cosmos DB for seamless data management.
 This project allowed me to dive deep into real-world cloud infrastructure design, optimize performance, and enhance my expertise in deploying secure, scalable solutions on Microsoft Azure—all while having some fun with cutting-edge tech!

 ![Cloud Resume Site architecture](https://github.com/user-attachments/assets/fc7b1e6e-0fd2-4cf5-84d2-35425d1094b5)